-A simple example of securitization could be initiated by a bank as an attempt at "regulatory arbitrage" or "balance sheet arbitrage".
-This is a means to reduce the economic capital (risk capital) required to satisfy the government's risk regulators (in Canada this would be the Office of the Superintendent of Financial Institutions, OSFI), by moving assets off the bank's balance sheet.
+A simple example of securitization could be initiated by a bank as an attempt at regulatory arbitrage or "balance sheet arbitrage".
+This is a means to reduce the regulatory capital (risk capital) required to satisfy the government's risk regulators (in Canada this would be the Office of the Superintendent of Financial Institutions, OSFI), by moving assets off the bank's balance sheet.
 Suppose in our example that the bank wishes to move a portion of a \$500M portfolio of 100 corporate bonds "off balance sheet".
 To this aim, they would create a "special purpose vehicle" or SPV, to which they transfer legal ownership of the bundle of 100 bonds.
-This bundle is decomposed into "tranches", ordered by seniority, and all but the equity tranche sold to other investors with a promise of a fair share of the bond interest.
-To reduce "moral hazard" connected with the possibility of poor management of the portfolio, the SPV itself retains the 10% "equity tranche", meaning the tranche that absorbs the first 10% of portfolio losses due to default amongst the firms.
+This bundle is decomposed into "tranches", ordered by seniority, and all but the most junior (riskiest) tranche sold to other investors with a promise of a fair share of the bond interest.
+To reduce "moral hazard" connected with the possibility of poor management of the portfolio, the SPV itself retains the 10% equity tranche, meaning the most risky tranche that absorbs the first 10% of portfolio losses due to default amongst the firms.
 As viewed by the regulators, the bank, now owners of the SPV, might be seen to retain only \$50M in potential losses, rather than \$500M, and the risk capital assessment to the bank reduced accordingly.
 On the other hand, the true risk of the equity tranche is almost equal to the risk of the original bond portfolio (since there is only a slight possibility that the portfolio loss will exceed 10%).
-The Basel II Capital Accord, currently in its implementation stage worldwide, has been to a large extent driven to close regulatory credit risk loopholes such as this.
+The Basel II Capital Accord was to a large extent driven to close regulatory credit risk loopholes such as this.

-A CDO such as this that involves the actual ownership of the underlying securities is called a $cash\ CDO$.
-Increasingly popular are the so-called $synthetic\ CDOs$, which are derivatives written on the cash flows of a portfolio of CDSs written on I firms.
+A CDO such as this that involves the actual ownership of the underlying securities is called a cash CDO.
+Also popular are the so-called synthetic CDOs, which are derivatives written on the cash flows of a portfolio of CDSs written on I firms.
 In their basic forms, synthetic and cash CDOs generate equivalent cash flows, and can be priced by the same methods.